Daniëlle van de Donk interview: ‘Hup Hup’ to the big time – Dutch midfielder paints the track Oranje

 The Netherlands are preparing for their very first FIFA Women’s World Cup this year, and with anticipation reverberating around the team, midfielder Daniëlle van de Donk has an extra way for the players to mark the occasion in style.

-A 23-year-old attack-minded performer, Daniëlle made her major international tournament debut as the Dutch participated in the European Championship in Sweden two years ago.
-It was only the national team’s second appearance at a major competition, and after reaching the semi-final of Euro 2009, elimination at the group phase was not what coach Roger Reijners or his players had in mind.
+The 23-year-old made her major-tournament debut in the European Championship in Sweden two years ago.
+It was only the Dutch team’s second appearance at a major competition, and after reaching the semi-final of Euro 2009, elimination at the group phase was not what coach Roger Reijners or his players had in mind.

 “The combination of music and football is very important for me,” she began.
 “Before the matches, I listen to certain music which inspires me at that moment, and in that way, music is an important part of my life.”